-Stamp Duty or Stamp Duty Land Tax (SDLT) as it is properly known is a tax charged on land and property transactions in the UK, payable by the buyer (other taxes are in place for the rest of the UK).
+Stamp Duty or Stamp Duty Land Tax (SDLT) as it is properly known is a tax charged on land and property transactions in England, payable by the buyer (other taxes are in place for the rest of the UK).

 SDLT is a progressive tax on the purchase price of a property and is charged at different rates depending on the portion of the purchase price that falls within each rate band.
 The tax that is charged depends on both the purchase price and the nature of the buyers.